PedroElFrijol/CoffeeOS/README.md

 ## Bugs and Fixes
 Fixed the makefile and make commands so it can print to the console

+Added .elf to the "clean" section of the makefile

+Removed clean from the "all" section of the makefile

 (Bugs and fixes updated by PedroElFrijol)

 ## How to build the OS